njh/ruby-mqtt/README.md

 Limitations
 -----------

- * Only QOS 0 currently supported by client
+ * QoS 2 is not currently supported by client
  * Automatic re-connects to the server are not supported
+ * No local persistence for packets

 Resources